-Get your climate change questions answered, take part in our national climate survey, and enjoy a range of weather and climate activities.
+Find out answers to your climate change questions and enjoy a range of weather and climate activities.

 Climate and weather are two of the most talked about topics today.
 Politicians and scientists discuss climate change at length, and we are all too familiar with the devastating floods and hurricanes we see around the world.